 The bacteria involved are usually anaerobic and sometimes mixed, often including anaerobic streptococci or Bacteroides.
 Staphylococci are common after cranial trauma, neurosurgery, or endocarditis.
 Enterobacteriaceae are common in chronic ear infections.
 Fungi (eg, Aspergillus) and protozoa (eg, Toxoplasma gondii, particularly in HIV-infected patients) can cause abscesses.

 Symptoms and Signs

 Symptoms result from increased intracranial pressure and mass effect.
-Headache, nausea, vomiting, lethargy, seizures, personality changes, papilledema, and focal neurologic deficits develop over days to weeks.
+Classically, headache, nausea, vomiting, lethargy, seizures, personality changes, papilledema, and focal neurologic deficits develop over days to weeks; however, in some patients, these manifestations are subtle or absent until late in the clinical course.
 Fever, chills, and leukocytosis may develop before the infection is encapsulated, but they may be absent at presentation or subside over time.